 iPhone / iPad / Android

-For mobile apps, the current official one is the one by Mattel163, simply named Uno.
+For mobile apps, the current official one is the one by Mattel163, simply named Uno!
+Mobile Game.
 The link for it on Apple’s iTunes store is here, while the you can get it for Android over here.
-Previously, the license holder was Gameloft, but their license expired in January, 2019.
-Uno & Friends can still be played (if you still have a copy of the app on your mobile device), but their game servers will shut down on February 28, 2019.
+Previously, the license holder was Gameloft who ran Uno & Friends, but their license expired and the app was shut down on February 28, 2019.

 Mattel163 now owns the rights to publish and modify the gameplay with their own version of Uno, although to their credit they have opted to maintain the classical rules and gameplay.
 The app is technically free to download and play (it uses its own In-App “token/coinage” system), but the Coins you can get every day may be a bit limited unless you can win constantly and earn/unlock enough rewards to keep going – or purchase them.

-The 2 vs 2 mode in which you choose someone random or invite a friend to play with you, is one of the best features of this game as it emphasizes cooperation and increases the chances of winning.
+The 2v2 mode in which you choose someone random or invite a friend to play with you and compete against another pair, is one of the best features of this game as it emphasizes cooperation and increases your chances of winning.
 In this mode, both players in the same team can view each other’s cards.
 If two skillful players team up, they can definitely swing the winning odds more to their favor.
 On the other hand, the downside is if one is partnered with a newbie, or someone with less skill, or does not cooperate!

-There are plentiful rewards in terms of Coins, Diamonds (the In-App currency used), Medals, Trophies, etc, for almost every little achievement in the game besides leveling up – and even rewards for getting hit by a string of Action cards or completing a tutorial game.
-All in all, this new Uno app is a worthy successor for the wildly popular but discontinued Uno & Friends app.
+There are many rewards in terms of Coins, Diamonds (the In-App currency used), Medals, Trophies, etc, for almost every little achievement in the game besides leveling up (although the rewards may seem small to seasoned players).
+There are even rewards for getting hit by a string of Action cards, getting a bad streak of losses, or completing a tutorial game.
+All in all, this new Uno app is quite a good successor for the wildly popular but discontinued Uno & Friends.

 As said before, there are many places to play Uno, even varied versions of it.
 You can try Uno on a gaming system, online, or on a mobile app.
 If you feel you need the ultimate Uno experience, you can always play the game in all three ways!